aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getSaveData() {#getSaveData--}

+<b>@deprecated.</b> Please use the 'saveData' property instead.
 True if the external data fetched over the connection to populate a table is to be saved with the workbook; otherwise, false.

 ```javascript
 getSaveData() : boolean;